 Efforts To Protect Wildlife

-Efforts To Protect Wildlife Conservation of our biodiversity does not only demonstrate foresight, but it also protects the natural resources so vital to our own continued existence.
+Conservation of our biodiversity does not only demonstrate foresight, but it also protects the natural resources so vital to our own continued existence.
 The value of any single species to an ecosystem is immeasurable, the environment will not endure without its species, despite its size.
-As a state we are doing […]
+As a state we are doing a lot of things […]

-I’m a teenager dealing with the impact of climate change
+I’m a teenager dealing with the impact of a changing planet

 Growing up in Silicon Valley during the 2010’s, I was surrounded by constant innovation and discovery.
 By five, I knew how to use an iPad, a laptop, and an iPhone.
 I was born the year Tesla released its first car.
 My life, from the beginning, coincided with the technology boom of the world.
 But as […]